Terrorism in China: Legal definition and use

 Under China's criminal law, acts of terrorism can carry a prison sentence of up to ten years.
 Since 2001, over 7,000 Chinese citizens have been convicted on terrorism charges.
 However, the law does not clearly define what constitutes a terrorist group or activity.
 In October 2011, Chinese authorities began crafting a bill that would more clearly define terrorism.
 According to the state-run Xinhua News Agency, the draft bill defines terrorist acts as those that are intended "induce public fear or to coerce state or international organization's by means of violence, sabotage, threats or other tactics...These acts cause or aim to cause severe harm to society by causing casualties, bringing about major economic losses, damaging public facilities or disturbing social order."

 Human rights and international law experts have raised concerns over the implications of the bills in light of the lack of judicial independence in the People's Republic of China.
-A representative of Human Rights Watch was reported as saying "strengthening law enforcement powers without appropriate judicial checks and balances is dangerous," and further noted that it was unclear how and by whom groups and individuals would be designated as terrorists.
+A representative of Human Rights Watch was reported as saying, "strengthening law enforcement powers without appropriate judicial checks and balances is dangerous," and further noted that it was unclear how and by whom groups and individuals would be designated as terrorists.

 The government of the People's Republic of China identifies terrorism as one of "Three Evils", alongside separatism and religious fundamentalism.
-These forces are seen by Beijing as inter-connected threats to social stability and national security.
+Beijing sees these forces as interconnected threats to social stability and national security.
 In particular, terrorism is viewed as a violent manifestation of ethnic separatism, and separatism is understood as a corollary of religious zealotry.